DestinEcarma/usc-notes/DSA - CIS 2101/Introduction.md

 An algorithm is ==a step-by-step procedure for solving a problem==.
 It is a sequence of well-defined instructions that take some value, or set of values, as input and produce some value, or set of values, as output.
 In other words, an algorithm is a sequence of computational steps that transform the input into the output.

-## :LiAlertCircle: First step of learning DSA
+## :LiAlertCircle: First step of Learning DSA

 The most important thing is to break down the entire process into smaller steps that must be completed in order.